pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

 In this example, we're creating a new `AuthContext` context with the `createContext` function.
 We're also creating a new `AuthProvider` component that wraps the children with the `AuthContext.Provider`.
 This provider component takes care of setting and updating the authentication state and provides the signin and signout functions to change the authentication state.

-Next, let's update the App component to use the AuthProvider:
+Next, let's update the App component by updating the `App.tsx` file to use the AuthProvider:

 ```js
 import { BrowserRouter as Router, Switch, Route } from "react-router-dom";